ECCC-MSC/open-data/how-to/readme_en.md

 Table of Content
 ----------------

+NEED TO CLEAN UP THIS TOC

-Short description + disclaimer that we don't endorse any software Viewing data
+* Short description + disclaimer that we don't endorse any software

-    Static
+* Viewing data
-    Static maps over an area (habillées ou non)
+* Static maps over an area (habillées ou non)
-    Time series
+* Time series
-    I want to interactively view the weather data
+  * Interactively view the weather data
-    On the web
-    in ArcGIS Online
+  * in ArcGIS Online
-    KML (Google Earth examples)
+* On the web
-    On your own web page
+* On your own web page
-        in GoC OpenMaps (Federal Government only)
+  * in GoC OpenMaps (Federal Government only)
-        In a desktop software, such as QGIS and Google Earth On a mobile phone
+* In a desktop software, such as QGIS and Google Earth
+* On a mobile phone
-Downloading data
+* Downloading data

-    AMQP
+    * AMQP, wget
-        Pattern matching and triggers (on part, on file, on message) Working examples of retrieving MSC data with AMQP Vector data in WFS
+  * Pattern matching and triggers (on part, on file, on message)
-    link to list of WFS accessible layers
+  * Working examples of retrieving MSC data with AMQP
+    * Vector data in WFS
-    Raster data in WCS
+* Raster data in WCS
-    link to list of WCS accessible layers
-    Time series
+* Time series

-    ASCII
+second group, to clean up as well:
 * [Viewing data](#Viewing data)
     * [WMS](#WMS)
         * [GetMap](#GetMap)